Bonaventure Giffard

-Bonaventure Giffard (1642–1734) was a Roman Catholic bishop who served as the Vicar Apostolic of the Midland District of England from 1687 to 1703 and Vicar Apostolic of the London District of England from 1703 to 1734.
+Bonaventure Giffard (1642–1734) was an English Catholic prelate who served as the Vicar Apostolic of the Midland District of England from 1687 to 1703 and Vicar Apostolic of the London District from 1703 to 1734.

 Life

 He was the second son of Andrew Giffard of Chillington, in the parish of Brewood, Staffordshire, by Catherine, daughter of Sir Walter Leveson, born at Wolverhampton in 1642.
 His father was slain in a skirmish near Wolverhampton early in the Civil War.
 The family still exists, and traces a pedigree without failure of heirs male from before the Conquest.

 Bonaventure was educated in the English College, Douai, and thence proceeded on 23 October 1667 to complete his ecclesiastical studies in Paris.
 He received the degree of D.D. in 1677 from the Sorbonne, having previously been ordained as a secular priest for the English mission.
 King James II soon after his accession made Giffard one of his chaplains and preachers.

 He showed his moral courage by urging the King to put away his mistress, Catherine Sedley, Countess of Dorchester, a demand echoed by most of the King's councillors.
 The King was in no way offended by Giffard's request which he took "very kindly, he (Giffard) being a very religious man", and complied with it in the short term at least, although the Council were told sharply to mind their own business.
 The King, with a rare touch of humour, said sarcastically that he had not realised they had all become priests too.

-On 30 November 1686, he and Dr. Thomas Godden disputed with Dr. Jane and Dr. Simon Patrick before the king and the Earl of Rochester concerning the real presence.
+On 30 November 1686, he and Dr. Thomas Godden disputed with Dr. William Jane and Dr. Simon Patrick before the king and the Earl of Rochester concerning the real presence.
 In 1687, Pope Innocent XI divided England into four ecclesiastical districts, and allowed James to nominate persons to govern them.
 Accordingly, Giffard was appointed the first vicar-apostolic of the midland district by propaganda election on 12 Jan (N.S.)
 1687-8.
 His briefs for the vicariate and the see of Madaura, in partibus, were dated 30 Jan 1687-8, and he was consecrated in the banqueting hall at Whitehall on Low Sunday, 22 April (O.S.)
 1688, by Ferdinando d'Adda, Archbishop of Amasia, in partibus, and nuncio apostolic in England.
 Some writers say, however, that Bishop John Leyburn was the consecrator.
 Giffard's name is attached to the pastoral letter from the four catholic bishops which was addressed to the lay Catholics of England in 1688.